sifi727/TripCo/team/sprint4.md

 * The search component was able to be developed and tested without affecting the other developers.
 * Attributes was able to be added to itinerary with any problems.
+* The team meeting with our Product Owner helped to clear the air on some minor issues, and gave us all a better understanding of our roles and expectations.*

 #### Problems Encountered and Resolutions